Ion Mihai Pacepa: Defection

-During September 1978, Pacepa received two death sentences from Communist Romania, and Ceaușescu decreed a bounty of US$2 million for his death.
-Yasser Arafat and Muammar Gaddafi set a further $1 million each.
-In the 1980s, Romania's political police enlisted Carlos the Jackal to assassinate Pacepa in the United States in exchange for $1 million.
-Documents found in the Romanian intelligence archives show that the Securitate had given Carlos a whole arsenal to use in "Operation 363" to assassinate Pacepa in the United States.
-Included were 37 kg plastic explosive EPP/88, seven submachine guns, one Walther PP pistol serial # 249460 with 1306 bullets, eight Stechkin pistols with 1049 bullets, and five hand grenades UZRG-M.
+Conservative writer Alfred S. Regnery claimed that, after his defection, Pacepa received two death sentences from communist Romania, and Ceaușescu decreed a bounty of US$2 million for his death, with Yasser Arafat and Muammar Gaddafi allegedly setting a further $1 million each.
+In the 1980s, there were rumors that Romania's Securitate enlisted Carlos the Jackal to assassinate Pacepa in the United States in exchange for $1 million.

-Carlos was unable to find Pacepa, but on 21 February 1981, he bombed a part of Radio Free Europe's headquarters in Munich, which was broadcasting news of Pacepa's defection.
-Five Romanian diplomats in West Germany, who had helped Carlos the Jackal in this operation, were expelled from the country.

 On 7 July 1999, Romania's Supreme Court Decision No. 41/1999 cancelled Pacepa's death sentences and ordered for his properties, confiscated by Ceaușescu's orders, to be returned to him.
 Romania's government refused to comply.
 In December 2004, the new government of Romania restored Pacepa's rank of general.

 According to Michael Ledeen in 2016, the two death sentences remained in effect, and Pacepa "has lived in secret" since his defection.
+Pacepa died in 2021.

 Writings and political views

 Pacepa was a columnist for the Internet conservative blog site PJ Media.
 He also wrote articles for The Wall Street Journal and American conservative publications, such as National Review Online, The Washington Times, the online newspaper FrontPage Magazine, and World Net Daily.